 This board will give you a big picture of all the projects and help you stay on the top of everything.

 In order to connect the high-level and low-level boards, you can add a Text column to the low-level board, and in each cell you can add a project name.
-Using Search Everything bar in the top of the screen you can see all the related to the project pulses in one view, even if they are in different boards:
+Using Search Everything bar in the top of the screen you can see all the related to the project items in one view, even if they are in different boards:

 What else should you know about the boards?

 To keep your monday.com account the same visual it’s important to keep it neat and not overload the boards.
-That’s why don’t forget to archive completed pulses & boards during the project or move them to a separate group of pulses.
+That’s why don’t forget to archive completed items & boards during the project or move them to a separate group of items.